-In Community Builder, you can see the theme layout's semantic hierarchy by selecting it for the Home theme layout type.
+In Community Builder, you can see the theme layout's semantic hierarchy by selecting it for the Home theme layout.

 Open the Page Properties for the Home page.
-Select Home in the Theme Layout Type dropdown.
+Select Override the default theme layout for this page.
+(1) to display Theme Layout.
+Select Home in the Theme Layout dropdown (2).

-The page refreshes, and now you can see the new theme layout type in action.
+The page refreshes, and now you can see the new theme layout component in action.
 Let's inspect the layout of the page.
 You no longer have a header, which used to contain the navigation, search, profile menu, and logo.
 Some of those elements are being moved into the two left sidebar regions-search and sidebarFooter.
 However, until you create a swappable search component for the designated search region, the standard search component still appears.